aave/aave-v3-horizon/docs/Horizon/Horizon-overview.md

   - Token Issuers or relevant admin can be granted admin permissions on the RwaAToken corresponding to their specific RWA asset.
 - No bridges/portals will be configured, hence no unbacked RwaATokens can be minted.

-#### Reserve
+#### Reserve Configuration

-- priceFeed: different per asset, but will be required to be Chainlink-compatible
+- priceFeed: different per asset, Chainlink-compatible
 - rateStrategyParams: N/A (can be left empty)
 - borrowingEnabled: false (to prevent its borrowing)
 - borrowableInIsolation: false
 - withSiloedBorrowing: false
 - flashloanable: false
 - LTV: different per asset, <100%
-- liqThreshold: different per asset, <100%
+- liquidationThreshold: different per asset, <100%
-- liqBonus: different per asset, >100%
+- liquidationBonus: different per asset, >100%
 - reserveFactor: 0
 - supplyCap: different per asset
 - borrowCap: 0
 - debtCeiling: non-zero if the RWA asset is in isolation
-- liqProtocolFee: 0 (must be 0, otherwise liquidations will revert in RwaAToken due to `transferOnLiquidation`)
+- liquidationProtocolFee: 0 (must be 0, otherwise liquidations will revert in RwaAToken due to `transferOnLiquidation`)

 ### Stablecoins (Borrowable Asset)

 Stablecoins can be supplied permissionlessly to earn yield.
 However, they will only be able to be borrowed, but disabled as collateral assets (via asset configuration, by setting Liquidation Threshold to 0).
 Borrowing will be implicitly permissioned because only users that have supplied RWA assets can borrow stablecoins (except in a potential case [here](#non-allowlisted-account-can-receive-rwaatokens)).

-Other existing functionality remains the same as in v3.3.
-Stablecoin assets will be listed as usual, also working in a standard way.
+All other existing functionality remains unchanged from v3.3.
+Stablecoin assets will be listed and operate as usual, following the standard process.

 #### Reserve Configuration

-- priceFeed: different per asset, but will be required to be Chainlink-compatible
+- priceFeed: different per asset, Chainlink-compatible
 - rateStrategyParams: different per asset
 - borrowingEnabled: true
 - borrowableInIsolation: true
 - withSiloedBorrowing: false
 - flashloanable: true (flashborrowers also will be configured)
 - LTV: 0
-- liqThreshold: 0 (to disable its use as collateral)
+- liquidationThreshold: 0 (to disable its use as collateral)
-- liqBonus: 100% (as it won't apply for a non-collateral asset)
+- liquidationBonus: N/A (can be 0)
 - reserveFactor: different per asset
 - supplyCap: different per asset
 - borrowCap: different per asset
 - debtCeiling: 0 (only applies to isolated asset)
-- liqProtocolFee: 0 (as it won't apply for a non-collateral asset)
+- liquidationProtocolFee: 0 (as it won't apply for a non-collateral asset)

 ## Edge Cases of Note